 I ponder the questions, yet know the answer: because on my own, I’m stubborn and self-seeking.
 Thankfully, by grace God’s Spirit works within to lead, correct, and guide.

-Obedience is a constant battle: my will versus God’s will.
-It’s a battle that can only be won by surrendering.
+Obedience to God is a battle that can only be won by surrendering.
+It’s a constant battle: my will versus God’s will.
 Jesus said that if we love Him, we will obey Him.
 (John 14:15, 21,23) Even when and if we don’t want to.

 Where does this find you today?
 Is there anything that you know you should do, but haven’t done?